 Benefits of pre-treated boards:

-- In any natural timber floor, even the very best engineered wood flooring, you will get variation from board to board and sample to sample thus making the decision making process more difficult.
-It has been known for for people to make decisions based on the specific colour and finish of the individual sample they have only to realise that the overall floor is not quite as they expected.
+- In any natural timber floor, you will get variation from board to board and sample to sample, thus making the decision-making process more difficult.
+It has been known for people to make decisions based on the specific colour and finish of the individual sample they have, only to realise that the overall floor is not quite as they expected.

-- From experience we are yet to find a factory applied finish that is as good as some of the treatments that can be applied on site once the boards have been laid.
+- From experience, we have yet to find a factory-applied finish that is as good as some of the treatments that can be applied on site once the boards have been laid.
 Although there are pre-treated boards where additional oils can still be applied, some can prevent you from using any further treatments.
-Before making your decision consider how hard wearing the finish is, how stain resistant it is and easy the finish is to maintain.
-All very important factors to consider that will benefit you long term.
+Before making your decision, consider how hard-wearing the finish is, how stain-resistant it is, and how easy the finish is to maintain.
+All very important factors to consider that will benefit you long-term.

 Benefits of untreated boards:

-- We feel that custom selected, hand-applied treatments can achieve the highest levels of protection as you have total control over what treatments are used – which makes them our choice for protecting the best engineered wood flooring.
+- We feel that custom-selected, hand-applied treatments can achieve the highest levels of protection, as you have total control over what treatments are used, which makes them our choice for protecting your new floor.
 Many quality oils also come with maintenance products that can make the finish of the board last much longer.

-- It is easier to mark an untreated board, however this is hugely dependant on how you handle the floor while / directly after it’s being fitted.
-Use the floor with care, keep mud and dirt out the room and temporarily cover the boards if necessary and you won’t have any problems.
+- It is easier to mark an untreated board; however, this is hugely dependent on how you handle the floor while / directly after it’s being fitted.
+Use the floor with care, keep mud and dirt out of the room and temporarily cover the boards if necessary, and you won’t have any problems.

 Maintenance

-If you use a high quality treatment such as Treatex Hardwax oil your floor will be much easier to maintain and look after.
-This high quality, tried and tested product will not only help to protect the boards from scratches, scuffs and stains, it will also enhance the natural features of your real wood flooring – making even the best engineered wood flooring look even better.
+If you use a high-quality treatment such as Treatex Hardwax oil, your floor will be much easier to maintain and look after.
+This high-quality, tried and tested product will not only help to protect the boards from scratches, scuffs and stains, but it will also enhance the natural features of your real wood flooring – making it look even better.

 This is a far better way to go than many other types of treatment that are very difficult to maintain once marked in any way.
-Treatex is also very stain and water resistant making it the perfect treatment for areas such as the kitchen, bathroom, dining room etc. Here at JFJ we stock Treatex products and are more than happy to and offer advice about how best to apply the treatments.
+Treatex is also very stain and water resistant, making it the perfect treatment for areas such as the kitchen, bathroom, dining room, etc. Here at JFJ, we stock Treatex products and are more than happy to offer advice about how best to apply the treatments.

 More Information on Wood Floor Finishes and Choices:

-Now that you have read our top 5 tips for wood flooring considerations, read some more guides to helping you choose the right finish, the perfect treatment and advice on colours to finish your wood floor to perfection.
+Now that you have read our top 5 tips for wood flooring considerations, read some more guides to help you choose the right finish, the perfect treatment and advice on colours to finish it to perfection.

 - Treated or Untreated Boards?
-What is the difference between an untreated or treated board and what are the advantages and disadvantages of the options?
+What is the difference between an untreated and a treated board, and what are the advantages and disadvantages of the options?

 - White and Lime Floorboard Tips; If you are going white, read our guide on why lighter oak finishes work in some homes and not others, a modern choice that works in the right property.

-- How to avoid an Orange wooden floor; Its not uncommon for people to be concerned about not wanting their floor to be orange in colour.
-Our tips to avoiding an orange oak floor
+- How to avoid an Orange wooden floor; It’s not uncommon for people to be concerned about not wanting their floor to be orange in colour.

 A good question!
 Check out the quick video below to see who we are and what we do.
-With over 100 years in the timber industry, we know a thing about the best engineered wood flooring…
+With over 100 years in the timber industry, we know a thing about wood flooring.